getsentry/rfcs/text/0010-exception-types.md

 This issue impacts for example the [Dart/Flutter SDK](https://github.com/getsentry/sentry-dart/issues/456), the Unity SDK, the React Native SDK and possibly more.

-Another issue is, that excpetions which don't cause the application to exit but are uncaught, are not considered in the [`session health` metric](https://develop.sentry.dev/sdk/sessions/).
+Another issue is, that excpetions which don't cause the application to exit but are unhandled, are not considered in the [`session health` metric](https://develop.sentry.dev/sdk/sessions/).
+Currently, the session would be marked as `errored` instead of `crashed`.

 # Proposal